In PR, what’s the high toad tonality?

 “As for right now, we’re listening.
 We’re listening to the stories being told.
-We’re listening to better understand how we can learn and grow as a company.
+We’re listening to understand better how we can learn and grow as a company.
 As for inclusiveness and human rights in general, we think we’re doing a great job, and part of that is to stay open and carefully listen to people’s stories.
-We might take specific actions, but for now — we’re listening and learning.”
+We might take specific actions, but we’re listening and learning.”

 “Why doesn’t your brand join our protests against toxic masculinity and the patriarchy?”

 “Honestly, we’re a product company.
 We make products for anyone who likes them.
 And I dare say that we’re experts in making these products.
 However, we’re not experts on ideologies or societal structures.
 So, for now, we listen.
 And we continue to focus on making the best products that we can.
 For everyone.
 We believe that’s our best way of contributing at this point.”